U.N., EU, Russia back Iran nuclear deal as Trump meets Macron

 EU disarmament envoy Jacek Bylica said the deal strengthened the international non-proliferation regime, contributed to regional and international security and ensured the exclusively peaceful nature of Iran’s nuclear programme.

-Cornel Seruta, a senior official at the International Atomic Energy Agency, said the deal had significantly improved access to Iran.
+Cornel Feruta, a senior official at the International Atomic Energy Agency, said the deal had significantly improved access to Iran.

 “In short, Iran is now subject to the most robust nuclear verification regime and Iran is implementing its nuclear related commitments under the JCPOA,” he said.
 “It is essential that Iran continues to fully implement those commitments.”